David Goddard, Baron Goddard of Stockport

 David Goddard, Baron Goddard of Stockport (born 2 October 1952) is a British Liberal Democrat politician.
 He was made a life peer, as Baron Goddard of Stockport, of Stockport in the County of Greater Manchester, on 15 September 2014.

-A gas engineer by trade, he was an elected member of Stockport Metropolitan Borough Council from 1990 until 2012, and was elected again in 2014 before standing down in 2018.
+A gas engineer by trade, he was an elected member of Stockport Metropolitan Borough Council from 1990 until 2012 - initially as a Labour councillor before defecting to the Liberal Democrats around the turn of the millennium - and was elected again in 2014 before standing down in 2018.
 He was leader of the council between 2007 and 2012.

+In February 2026, he became Liberal Democrat Chief Whip in the House of Lords.